 Cutting corners isn’t something that Bill-E’s Small Batch Bacon does.
 Bill-E’s mouth-watering bacon starts with Berkshire Red and Chantilly White pigs raised on 25 Midwestern family farms.
 He then cures the bacon for eight days in pink salt and brown sugar for a meaty treat that makes our mouths water before it even hits the skillet.
 It took him three years to perfect the recipe, and now it’s available for carnivores everywhere to enjoy.

 Allen Brothers supplies some of the best steakhouses in the country, so you know you’re getting top-notch quality when you buy their meat.
 Their thick-sliced, English-style Bakers Back Bacon is cut from the loin and belly, so it’s leaner and meatier than some other brands.
 Allen Brothers uses sustainably-raised heritage pork from small family farms and cures it naturally without nitrates, so you can feel extra good about indulging in this bacon.

-The craftsmen at Iowa-based Vande Rose Farms slow-smoke their thick-cut bacon with brown sugar, salt and pepper.
+The craftsmen at Iowa-based Vande Rose Farms slow-smoke their thick-cut bacon with brown sugar, salt, and pepper.
 But perhaps more importantly is what their family farm suppliers don’t use.
-The heritage breed Duroc hogs their bacon is made from aren’t given antibiotics or hormones, and eat a vegetarian diet of corn and soybeans.
+The heritage breed Duroc hogs their bacon is made from aren’t given antibiotics or hormones and eat a vegetarian diet of corn and soybeans.
 Oh, and you won’t find any water or phosphates — cheater ingredients used to get the flavor of artisanal bacon — in these strips.

-If you want even more bacon, get a bacon subscription box.
+However, if you want even more bacon, get a bacon subscription box.